 - It helps investors to stay informed about the latest standing and the strength of a company.

-- It assists them in decision making, with respect to selection of the right set of debt securities and hence aids them in getting the right mix for their portfolio.
-For example, a risk-averse investor wants to invest only in the mix of auto and manufacturing sectors but faces budget constraints and analytical know-how, a good look at their credit ratings and reasoning may be ancillary for the investor to zero in on the right kind of instrument, thereby attaining the right set of mix for a minimum variance portfolio.
+- It assists them in decision making, with respect to selection of the right set of debt securities, and hence aids them in getting the right mix for their portfolio.
+For example, a risk-averse investor wants to invest only in the mix of auto and manufacturing sectors but faces budget constraints and analytical know-how, a good look at their credit ratings and reasoning may be ancillary for the investor to zero in on the right kind of instrument, thereby attaining the right set of the mix for a minimum variance portfolio.

-- It asserts or rather represents a firm’s voice and body language in the market by communicating their financial standing and appealing their future prospects to investors, HNI’s, competitors and regulators alike.
+- It asserts or rather represents a firm’s voice and body language in the market by communicating their financial standing and appealing their future prospects to investors, HNI’s, competitors, and regulators alike.

 - It can be used to make comparisons between the returns and the credibility factor of two different companies.